rev087/ng-inspector/CONTRIBUTING.md

 ## Testing

 ng-inspector uses [Protractor](https://github.com/angular/protractor) for end to end tests in Chrome.
-First, start the scenarios server with `npm scenarios` and run `npm test` to run the tests.
+First, execute `npm run update-webdriver` to let Protractor download or update the required Chrome webdriver.
+Then start the scenarios server with `npm run scenarios` and finally `npm test` to run the tests.

 Scenarios are small angular applications written to test various AngularJS use cases, and are located at `/test/e2e/scenarios/`.
 Each scenario should have one spec file containing the tests themselves, and they are located at `/test/e2e/specs/`.